-By 2020, approximately 53% of open jobs in Louisiana will require a career credential or college degree according to the Georgetown University Center on Education and Workforce.
+Approximately 53% of open jobs in 2020 in Louisiana required a career credential or college degree according to the Georgetown University Center on Education and Workforce.
 It will take a comprehensive approach to address the challenges the State faces in meeting this expectation.
 Filling these college-trained jobs will prove challenging to Louisiana’s under-educated adult population.

 According to the National Center for Higher Education Management (NCHEMS), Louisiana ranks 49th in educational attainment with only 30.7% of working-aged residents, 25-64 years, earning an associate’s degree or higher.
 In order to reach the average educational attainment rate for Southern states, Louisiana will need to increase the percentage of adults with some college from 30.7% to 42.0% by 2025, or an increase of 182,495 credentials.*